nccandiotti/modern-angular/ts/readme.md

   - what's a decorator
     - a plain function that runs whenever is class is executed by TypeScript (javascript)
       <img src="../Diagrams/Picture 37 - TS Decorators Diagram.png">
+  - Decorator factory - when decorator has () after
+    - if it's a factory it **must return a function**

+- Module System
+  - How we share code between different files
+  - in file of class you want to export, remember to write "export" in front of class
+  - e.g., import {NewCar} from "./Car" to import one file to another
+- Strict Mode

+  - usually false for angular even though technically "less stable" bc strict typing is off

+- implements keyword - explicitely enforces that a class meets a particular contract

+- Generics